 Choosing a good physiotherapist is a key step in your recovery.
-We’ve put together a list of signs of great physios and things to look for specifically for recovering from orthopedic surgery.
+We’ve put together a list of signs of great physios and how to find the right physio for you!

 You’re going to be spending a whole lot of time with them, and knowing that they’re going to be helpful to you, do their job well and have your best interest at heart is going to help you by making you more likely to see the process through all the way to the end and make you more likely to keep your appointments.

-This is something you may have never had to think about before, but some clinics (especially in bigger cities) can be tricky to get into on crutches or in a wheelchair.
+If you have mobility issues, whether you use a cane, a wheelchair, or crutches, you’ll need to consider getting inside.
+Some clinics (especially in bigger cities) can be tricky to get into on crutches or in a wheelchair.
 Be sure to ask how accessible the clinic is.
 If there are stairs, how comfortable are you going up and down them?
 Don’t put yourself at risk unnecessarily.
-Also consider how long of a walk it is, especially if it’s the beginning.
+Also consider how long of a walk it is from the nearest transit stop or parking lot.
 You might not have the endurance to walk 5 minutes from the parking lot to the clinic.

 Obviously, it is super important that the treatment you’re getting works.
 If it doesn’t there’s no point in going.
 That said, you can’t expect to see a drastic change after each appointment, but you should see a difference in strength, pain or mobility (or some combination) at the end of each treatment, even if it’s just a minor one.
-Overall you should also be improving week over week.
-You’ll have days where you may regress a little, but it shouldn’t be long-term and it shouldn’t be too significant.
+On the whole, you should be improving week over week.
+You’ll have days where you may regress a little, but it shouldn’t be long-term and your physio should be able to make further improvements (with long-term results) next time you see them.

-The recovery is hard.
+Recovery can be hard.
 You need someone who you feel is in your corner.
 If you don’t feel like your therapist gets your pain or other symptoms they’re not the right therapist for you.
-In an ideal world, they’re a support person for you.
-Someone you can tell about the challenges who’ll help you get past them.
 Don’t settle for a physio who makes you feel like a number, rather than a person.

 Not everyone is the same, so not every treatment plan should be.
 Your physio should take into account your body, your injury, how well you’re healing, your pain levels and a whole lot of other factors.
 If they’re not asking a lot of questions and changing things up, they may be treating based on a protocol for your injury, rather than your specific case.
 This plan might work perfectly for you, but it also might not, and that’s all based on luck.
 Don’t rely on luck, rely on a therapist who is building a plan for you.